Philosophy

 Major in Philosophy

 PL 1301.
-Intro to Philosophy.
+Introduction to Philosophy.
 3 Semester Hours.

 This course explores philosophical questions about human existence and a human being’s relationship to reality, knowledge, and value.
 The goal of this analysis is the student’s critical self-appropriation of their own natures as knowers and doers.
 The course introduces the students to perennial questions about human existence that were asked by ancient Greek philosophers like Socrates, Plato, and Aristotle as well as others from different times and places.
 These questions include: Who am I?
 What is real?
 What is true, good, and beautiful?
 Does God exist?
 Does history have a meaning?
 What is justice?
 Thus the course examines how critical self-reflection illuminates dimensions of personhood that can include relations with self, others, nature, and God.
 This course is writing intensive.